 If you would like to try a scrambled tofu recipe, check out the links below:

-Herbalists have long thought that soy has a balancing effect on hormones.
-Like many plant foods, soy contains natural phytochemicals that are shaped a little like our human oestrogen.
+Like many plant foods, soy contains natural phytochemicals that are shaped a little like our human oestrogen, but they are 1000x weaker.
 These phyto-estrogens can slot into cells receptor sites that are designed to receive oestrogenic compounds.
 Being similar in shape, they can ‘unlock’ or activate a mild estrogenic action, while at the same time blocking normal oestrogen and/or xenoestrogens from being able to access the receptor site.
-This is brilliantly balancing if there isn’t enough oestrogen, or if there is too much (competitive inhibition).”
+This is brilliantly balancing if there isn’t enough oestrogen, or if there is too much (competitive inhibition).

 Here are some articles for those who are interested in researching further: